2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 ✨ Sep 13, 2026 · **Volume 5**

 <p align="center">

-<h1>AS I GO, THE WEATHER TURNS COLD.
+# AS I GO, THE WEATHER TURNS COLD.
 I MAY CRY NOW.
-THE IDEA OF THE END IS DEATH.</h1>
+THE IDEA OF THE END IS DEATH.
 </p>

 ---